 There are two kinds of DEXs - order book-based DEXs and liquidity pool-based DEXs.

-To solve some of the issues with order-book decentralized exchanges, liquidity pools-based DEXs were introduced.
-Liquidity pools are essentially reserves of tokens in smart contracts and users can buy or sell tokens instantly from the available tokens in the liquidity pool.
-The price of the token is determined algorithmically.
+To solve some of the issues with order-book decentralized exchanges, automated market maker (AMM) based decentralized exchanges were introduced.
+AMM's use liquidity pools, which let users buy or sell tokens instantly from the available tokens in the liquidity pool.
+The price of the token is determined algorithmically by the pool.
+They are called automated market makers because traders don't need to actively manage their oders.
+Instead, they can just supply liquidity, sit back and let the liquidity pool handle the market making.

 Because Liquidity pools are so different from traditional exchanges it’s worth taking a closer look at them.